Energy Sector Rating: Marketperform

 Energy sector overview

-Global growth worries have appeared to weigh on the energy sector.
+Global growth worries, combined with oversupply concerns in the oil arena, have appeared to weigh on the energy sector.
 Geopolitical events are unpredictable and often impact the energy sector, which should be taken into account along with the fundamentals of the group.

 Market outlook for the energy sector

-Taking a little larger view, the energy sector’s performance has been volatile this year, with investors attempting to balance a U.S. demand that allies stop using Iranian oil, trade friction, and both inventory and supply concerns.
-These crosscurrents keep us at marketperform for the group as mentioned as we don’t know where the balancing point is for the price of oil, but believe we may be close to it.
-Additionally, American oil production continues to move higher, according to the Energy Information Agency, causing a bit more concern among investors.
-This illustrates why we’re still concerned that the discipline shown on the supply side both with OPEC and here in the U.S. won’t last as companies and countries chase profits.
-Additionally, according to Baker Hughes, the rig count in the U.S. has started to move higher again after a brief dip.
+Taking a little larger view, the energy sector’s performance has been volatile over the past year, with investors attempting to balance a U.S. demand that allies stop using Iranian oil, trade friction, and both inventory and supply concerns.
+These crosscurrents keep us at marketperform for the group, as we don’t know where the balancing point is for the price of oil.

 Factors that may affect the energy sector